 Two Hearts Wellness does not accept paid advertising.

 Before our first meeting, there are a couple things to do so that we can begin right away and not spend our time together filling out paperwork.

 1. For at least three days (but ideally a week) before the first meeting, please keep a short daily record of your activities and food intake.
 We will look at this during our first meeting.
 This information will help us to help you decide if you might make some dietary changes (or maybe see a nutritionist if there are special needs).
 It will help us to know what your day looks like so that we can design your program so that it fits into your schedule.
 We can also make your program in direct response to what you do in your life; for instance, if you sit for long hours, we know just the stretching for you, while if you are up and down all day, there are other avenues that will suit you just right.
 Your diary should give us a good idea about what your life is really like for this reason.
 One-half page to one page at maximum with dietary intake and daily activities is perfectly sufficient for this purpose.

 2. Your safety and health are our very first concern.
-We highly recommend a doctor’s screening before beginning a program.
-With or without an MD’s screening, we request certain information (that will be kept private) and the acknowledgment that you know what you are doing when you begin a fitness session or set of sessions.
-We will happily discuss the material on the attached document with you, either before or during our first meeting, if you have any questions or concerns.
+We highly recommend a doctor’s screening before beginning a wellness coaching program.
+Except for in cases of weight loss, addiction, smoking cessation, alcoholism, or chronic pain, Texas law requires an evaluation of the condition in question by a physician within the past year before starting acupuncture as a treatment strategy.
+With or without an MD’s screening, we request certain information (that will be kept private in accordance with HIPAA law) and the acknowledgment that you are giving informed consent to your treatment.
+We will happily discuss Texas law regarding scope of practice, either before or during our first meeting, if you have any questions or concerns.